The Case for Inclusion 2019

 Acknowledgments

-Finally, we don’t know where we’d be without the creativity and expertise of several consultants and partners who contribute to the Case for Inclusion.
-Special thanks to Erin Dennis and Claire Murchison from BerlinRosen for supporting communications and outreach; to Karyn Baskette of Yondee Designs for her beautiful graphic design work; and to Michael Walker and Jason Melancon of Data Made Useful for developing many of the helpful tools found on this website.
+Finally, we are immensely grateful for expertise and creativity of several consultants and partners who contribute to the Case for Inclusion throughout the year.
+Special thanks to Erin Dennis, Anna Loshak and Claire Murchison from BerlinRosen for supporting communications and outreach; to Karyn Baskette of Yondee Designs for her beautiful graphic design work seen in this report; and to Michael Walker and Jason Melancon of Data Made Useful for developing many of the helpful tools found on this website.

 Contact Us

-If you have questions about the Case for Inclusion, including inquiries about the report, this website and/or the data included herein, please contact Lydia Dawson via email.
+If you have questions about the Case for Inclusion, including inquiries about this website or the publications found here, please email Lydia Dawson.